Home | Museums and Sites | Tom Mix Museum

 Use of drones over Oklahoma Historical Society property is not permitted without written approval of the facility director.

-The Tom Mix Museum houses items from Tom Mix’s personal collection, providing a glimpse into the life of one of Oklahoma’s most colorful figures.
+Located in Dewey, the Tom Mix Museum houses items from Mix’s personal collection, providing a glimpse into the life of one of Oklahoma’s most colorful figures.
 Those too young to remember the man and his talent are sure to find his story as fascinating as those who watched him ride across the movie screen years ago.

 Tom Mix on the back of a horse